sass/sass/README.md

 When executing a `@use` directive with a `mixin` clause, the directive's module isn't [loaded as normal](#using-modules).
-Instead a special *module mixin*, with the same name as the directive's prefix, is introduced into the current module's namespace.
+Instead a special *module mixin*, with the same name as the directive's prefix, is introduced into the current source file's namespace.

 The module mixin's arguments are derived from the module's members (which we can determine without executing the module).
 For every variable in module that has a